Methamphetamine Addiction Treatment in Charlotte

 The Drug Is Becoming More of a Problem.
 Do You Know Someone Who Needs Help?

 Between 2016 and 2017, the number of methamphetamine use disorders in the U.S. increased by 280,000.
-A 2017 survey showed that 1.6 million Americans admitted to using the drug within the past year.
+A 2019 survey showed that more than 1 million Americans reported struggling with methamphetamine use disorder, with roughly 2 million people admitting to having used methamphetamine at least once in the past year.
 At the same time, treatment rates for methamphetamine addictions have been dropping.

 October Road is doing what it can to fight this problem.
 We offer residential treatment as well as a partial hospitalization program (PHP) and an intensive outpatient program (IOP) for methamphetamine use.
 We also offer PHP/IOP treatment geared toward teenagers.
 Fighting addiction early can be an important part of helping someone overcome their substance use disorder rather than carrying it into adulthood with them.
 Our trauma-informed therapies and holistic treatment options are tailored to give each patient their best chance at recovery.